 Care Tips for Dogs

 You’ve gone through a comprehensive guide about the calmest dog breeds you can choose from.
+Of course, besides the abovementioned dogs, there are a few other breeds known for their calm behavior.
+Such breeds are the Golden Retriever, Greyhound, Bernese Mountain Dog, Great Dane, Beagle, Shih Tzu, Clumber Spaniel, and the Newfoundland.
 Now, let’s also go over the primary responsibilities of a dog owner.

 While dogs are cuddly and loving goofballs, they also require consistent care to remain healthy and active.
 Whether you already have a dog or plan to get one, below are some caring tips for dogs to keep in mind.